 Whether it’s writing or painting or sculpting or crafting or making, creativity takes time, care, and patience (especially with yourself).
-I have projects, thoughts, and ideas “sitting still” in notebooks, sketchbooks, Word documents, iPhone notes, and literally on my floor (featuring one paper maché moon inside another paper maché moon):
+I have projects, thoughts, and ideas “sitting still” in notebooks, sketchbooks, Word documents, iPhone notes, and literally on my floor (feat. one paper maché moon inside another paper maché moon-womb):

 After a few mockups and "tries" and feelings of confusion/failure, I let the art project sit for awhile and returned to it when I returned to it.

 What a lot of people tend to forget when judging creatives, intellectuals, writers, poets, etc. is that crafting ideas and making them legible not only to the artist but to those the artist wishes to share with is work.
 And oftentimes, the thoughts and ideas artists and writers work through are lived experiences that take time (yes, even years) to create from, emerge out of, and represent and share.

 The current misuse of power and the unequal distribution of wealth (all over the world) carry specific sets of violent histories.
 Given ongoing colonization and white supremacy—with histories that date back centuries—there is urgency to much of the work that intellectuals and creatives have crafted and are continuing to craft.
 As communities, it becomes just as urgent, then, to think about the care and (material) support these intellectuals and creatives require—especially women and especially indigenous, Black, and PoC, disabled, and non-binary folx.

 If you have artists, poets, intellectuals, thinkers, writers, and so on, whose work you adore, try to see if they have an Instagram, a Twitter, and so on and follow them that way.
 Also, check to see if they have Venmo or Patreon account (or something similar) set up and support them that way.
 These are current platforms that make directly supporting the work you like, appreciate, and think is important easier.